LocNguyenHuu/ecommerce_react/README.md

 # Full Stack E-Commerce

+**Project is currently put on hold.
+Focusing on other skills/projects**

 Building a E-commerce platform that allows users to create profiles and shop for specific styles.
 User's profile page will show personal information and previous purchases in their profile.
 Looking to add a payment system through Stripe to process payments when user is ready to check out their cart.

 ## Technology Stack